Hazards of Ignoring Dead Trees: A Guide to Tree Felling

 FAQs

-How can I tell if a tree is dead?
+What can I do to tell whether a tree is dead?

-What are the warning signs of a dying tree?
+What are the warning signs of a tree that is diseased?

-Common signs of illness in trees include yellowing leaves, wilted branches, and mushroom growth at the base of the tree.
+Common signs of illness on trees include yellowing leaves, wilted branches, and mushroom growth at the base of the tree.

-Can you safely remove a tree yourself?
+Is it safe to remove a tree yourself?

 Conclusion